Higher Highs and Higher Lows Pattern Trading Strategy & Insights

 Clearly, the longer the holding period, the better the result.
 This is expected because of the long-term tailwind by owning stocks.

-The number of trades declines the longer the holding periods.
-This is due to the clustering of trades because many trades happen in a short period of days.
+The longer the holding periods, the fewer trades there are.
+This is due to the clustering of trades, which occurs when many trades occur in a short period of time.

 This is the result in the gold price (GLD):

-There seem to be a quite similar pattern in the gold price as in the S&P 500: poor returns after higher highs and higher lows.
+The gold price seems to follow a quite similar pattern to the S&P 500: poor returns after higher highs and higher lows.

 The two-week average gain is significantly lower than the random two-week period (0.37%).